memfault/interrupt/_drafts/practical_zephyr_05_west.md

 _West_ thus takes care of all the projects that we're using.
 We can, in fact, delete the entire `deps` repository and run `west update` again, and it'll simply put it back into its specified state.
 This is also the reason why it makes sense to group external dependencies, e.g., into this `deps` folder (full credits to Mike Szczys and [Golioth](https://golioth.io/)): Whenever you're not working on this project anymore, you can simply delete the `deps` and `.west` folders to save disk space (as soon as we'll add Zephyr this becomes a significant amount of disk space).
 Once you pick it up again, simply run `west init` and `west update` and you're ready to go.

+> **Note:** More complex applications include lots of _projects_ in their manifest hierarchy.
+Having a single dependency folder `deps` can also help in your CI builds: E.g., with GitHub actions you can _cache_ your dependency folder and thereby significantly reduce the time required to run `west update`.
+The GitHub action used by the [practical-zephyr-manifest-repository](https://github.com/lmapii/practical-zephyr-manifest-repository/blob/main/.github/workflows/ci.yml) that we'll create later in this article uses such a cache for demonstration purposes.
+Noah Pendleton wrote an [excellent article]({% post_url 2024-01-18-ncs-github-actions %}) about GitHub actions for NCS applications.

 Whatever project structure you're using, however, is entirely up to you and always subject to personal preference.